b.14th December 1951, Camden, Alabama, U.S.A.

 He later became The Four Tops' musical director.

-McNeir appears on the Tops' 1995 Motown album, 'Christmas Here With You'.
+Ronnie appears on the Tops' 1995 Motown album, 'Christmas Here With You'.

 In 1984, a 4-song EP produced by Horizon Productions was released by Capitol.

-'The Ronnie McNeir Experience' featured a Rene (Moore) & Angela (Winbush) penned song, 'Come On Be With Me', as its first single.
+'The Ronnie McNeir Experience' featured a Rene Moore & Angela Winbush penned song, 'Come On Be With Me', as its first single.

 The popular single and album entered the Billboard's charts.

-McNeir's a prolific songwriter, session musician, vocalist and producer appearing on albums by Rance Allen (Fantasy), Dramatics vocalist L.J.
+He is a prolific songwriter, session musician, vocalist and producer appearing on albums by Rance Allen (Fantasy), Dramatics vocalist L.J.
 Reynolds (Capitol), Carrie Lucas' version of 'Hello Stranger' from 'Horsing Around' (Solar / RCA), David Ruffin's 'Gentleman Ruffin' (Warner Bros), Bobby Womack's 'Caught Up In The Middle' from his 'Pieces' album among others.

-Ronnie McNeir also recorded 'Good Side Of Your Love' on Tortoise International which is popular on the Northern Soul Scene.
+Ronnie also recorded 'Good Side Of Your Love' on Tortoise International which is popular on the Northern Soul Scene.

 In 1996, a compilation, 'The Very Best of Ronnie McNeir' was released.